ahalp0217/jackiehalpern-netlify-cms/content/blogs/top-ten-list.md

 3﻿.
 I personally visited Keepsake Quilting in New Hampshire.
 A big, well stocked store that also does mail order. <https://www.keepsakequilting.com/>[](keepsakequilting.com)[](https://www.keepsakequilting.com/)

-4﻿. [](kalindiquilts.com)https://www.etsy.com/shop/KALINDIQUILTS  They will ship from India, and Ohio, and their hand-dyed fabrics are so great to sew with.
-I met this nice company at the International Quilt Festival in Houston, Texas in 2022.
+4﻿.
+Kalindi Quilts will ship from India, and Ohio through Etsy.
+Their hand-dyed fabrics are great to sew with.
+Love their assortment of color choice.I met this nice company at the International Quilt Festival in Houston, Texas in 2022.
+Here’s a link to the etsy website that I used.  <https://www.etsy.com/shop/KALINDIQUILTS>

 5﻿. [](sewbatik.com)<https://sewbatik.com/> has a beautiful selection of batiks.
 I've used their fabrics many times and they wash well.